top of page

 I lead PI-Vision (Physics-Informed Vision & Imaging), a research group focused on developing new imaging systems and physics-aware algorithms to solve challenging inverse problems across astronomy, Earth observation, and the physical sciences.
 PI-Vision is part of the broader Toronto Computational Imaging Group, a cross-disciplinary research community spanning computer science, graphics, and the physical sciences at the University of Toronto.

-Previously, I was a postdoctoral researcher with Katie Bouman at the Computing + Mathematical Sciences department at Caltech where I worked on imaging black holes with the Event Horizon Telescope (EHT) (more about this work on this page).
+Previously, I was a postdoctoral researcher with Katie Bouman at the Computing + Mathematical Sciences (CMS) department at Caltech where I worked on imaging black holes with the Event Horizon Telescope (EHT) Prior to that, I received my Ph.D. from the Technion (EE) under the supervision of Yoav Schechner.
+Thesis: Volumetric Imaging of the Natural Environment.

 aviad_compressed.jpg